tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Home Assistant OS VM </h1>
 <h3 align="center"> Option to create VM using the Latest or Stable Image </h3>

 The script automates the manual process of finding, downloading and extracting the Official KVM (qcow2) disk image provided by the Home Assistant Team, creating a VM with user defined settings, importing and attaching the disk, setting the boot order and starting the VM.
 No hidden (kpartx, unzip) installs of any kind.
+Supports lvmthin, zfspool, nfs, dir and btrfs storage types.

 To create a new Proxmox Home Assistant OS VM, run the following in the Proxmox Shell